 If the consideration in a contract includes a variable amount, the Group estimates the amount of consideration to which it will be entitled in exchange for transferring the goods to the customer.
 The variable consideration is estimated at contract inception and constrained only to the extent that it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-Some contracts for the sales of diverse plasticware products provide customers with a right of return and discounts.
-The rights of return and discounts give rise to variable consideration.
+Some contracts for the sales of diverse plasticware products provide customers with discounts and volume rebates.
+The discounts and volume rebates give rise to variable consideration.